Buller District

-Buller District is one of 53 districts of New Zealand, and is within the West Coast Region.
-It covers Westport, Karamea, Reefton and Inangahua Junction.
+Buller District is in the northern West Coast Region of the South Island of New Zealand.
+It is one of the country's 53 territorial authority districts.
+Its main town is Westport, where 45% of the population lives.
+Other settlements include Reefton, Karamea, Punakaiki and Inangahua.

-Buller District's overall land area is 7943.35 km2.
-The district is administered by the Buller District Council with the seat in Westport, in which 45% of the district's population live.
+The district covers a land area of 7943.35 km2.
+It is administered by the Buller District Council, which is headquartered in Westport.

 History

 It is understood by the carbon dating of umu (ovens) that the Māori people settled in this region some 700 years ago.

 The district takes its name from the Buller River, itself named for Charles Buller, a Member of Parliament in the United Kingdom of Great Britain and Ireland (UK) and director of the New Zealand Company, a UK-based company established in the early 19th century with a royal charter supporting colonisation efforts of New Zealand.

 During the period 1853 to 1876, the current area of Buller District was administered as part of Nelson Province.
 With the Abolition of Provinces Act 1876, much of the current area of Buller District was administered in the newly created (January 1877) bodies of Buller County and Inangahua County.

 The Buller District was formed under the 1989 local government reforms through the amalgamation of Buller County, Inangahua County and the Westport Borough Councils.